-- The issuance or sale of shares in the future to raise money or for strategic purposes could reduce the market price of our common stock. - We have issued a significant number of securities pursuant to our incentive plans and may continue to do so in the future.
+- The issuance or sale of shares in the future, including in connection with our current "at the market offering" program, to raise money or for strategic purposes could reduce the market price of our common stock. - We have issued a significant number of securities pursuant to our incentive plans and may continue to do so in the future.
 The vesting and, if applicable, exercise of these securities and the sale of the shares of common stock issuable thereunder may dilute your percentage ownership interest and may also result in downward pressure on the price of our common stock.